cutelittlecow/resumecards/README.md

 [MIT License](http://ellekasai.mit-license.org).

-## :briefcase: Special Thanks :briefcase:
+## 💼 Special Thanks 💼

-* [Shu Uesugi](http://github.com/chibicode) - for the guidance on this project.
+* [Shu Uesugi](https://github.com/chibicode) - for the guidance on this project.
+* [Samantha Davis](https://github.com/cutelittlecow) - Hugo port and maintaining.

+## 📋 Changes to Come? 📋
+* Some way to use yaml front matter in our sass...maybe injection?
+* Multiplatform build tools for sass watch/build, and site publication.